VoxleOne/SpinStep/docs/01_rationale.md

 By recasting traversal as rotation:

-    Continuity becomes primary, rather than incidental.
++Continuity becomes primary, rather than incidental.

-    Orientation becomes stateful, not just representational.
++Orientation becomes stateful, not just representational.

-    Paths become expressive, encoding not just endpoints but the transitions between them.
++Paths become expressive, encoding not just endpoints but the transitions between them.

 This has implications beyond navigation:

-    In perception: systems that prioritize what they are facing, not just where they are.
++In perception: systems that prioritize what they are facing, not just where they are.

-    In planning: agents that evolve strategies by rotating through configurations, not leaping across them.
++In planning: agents that evolve strategies by rotating through configurations, not leaping across them.

-    In representation: spaces where orientation is the organizing axis — not as metadata, but as structure.
++In representation: spaces where orientation is the organizing axis — not as metadata, but as structure.

 The choice to use quaternions is not a stylistic one.
 It is a geometric commitment — to treat rotation not as a byproduct of movement, but as its medium.
 This commitment introduces overhead, yes, but it also removes distortions that simpler abstractions introduce — distortions that grow more costly as systems scale or become embodied.